PATRIC3/p3_docs/docroot/user_guide/workspace_and_group/registration.md

 ## Login

-Click on “Login” located at the top right corner of every PATRIC page and enter your Username and Password.
+Click on "Login" located at the top right corner of every PATRIC page and enter your User name and Password.
 Note: You will be automatically logged out after a period of 30 minutes of inactivity.

 ## Forgotten Password

-Click on “Login” located at the top right corner of every PATRIC page and then click on “Forgot your password?” within the drop-down box.
+Click on "Login" located at the top right corner of every PATRIC page and then click on "Forgot your password?" within the drop-down box.
 Enter your registered email address and we will email you a temporary password.

 ## Updating Account Information

--   Once logged in, you may update your account information by clicking “My Account” located at the top right corner of every PATRIC page.
+-   Once logged in, you may update your account information by clicking "My Account" located at the top right corner of every PATRIC page.
 -   From here, you may change your password, name, email address, research information, and PATRIC Newsletter subscription status.